 Gavin Magnus Speaks Out On Online Trolling

-AR: Have you ever experienced bullying or online trolling?
+GD: Have you ever experienced bullying or online trolling?
 How have you handled it?

 GM: Yes.
 With a large following, you’re bound to get those kinds of messages at some point.
 I receive alot of DM’s (direct messages) on Instagram with hatred, or people trying to bring me down.

 You know, as I mentioned to you in our other interview, I went to public school.
 I never felt like I fit in, and I looked different.
 I always felt like an outsider.

 GD: What tips do you have for your friends and fans that may be targeted by bullies online?